 ---|---|

-Pain Management | THC has shown promise in alleviating chronic pain conditions. |
+Pain management | THC has shown promise in alleviating chronic pain conditions. |

-Cancer Treatment | THC exhibits potential anti-cancer properties and may be used as an adjunct therapy. |
+Cancer treatment | THC exhibits potential anti-cancer properties and may be used as an adjunct therapy. |

-Delivery Methods | Research is ongoing to develop safer and more effective ways to administer THC. |
+Delivery methods | Research is ongoing to develop safer and more effective ways to administer THC. |

 As research into THC continues to advance, it is crucial to consider the potential benefits and risks associated with its use.
 While medical marijuana and cannabis-based therapies hold promise for various conditions, further studies are needed to fully understand the long-term effects and potential interactions with other medications.